ethan509/LottoSmash/README.md

-# LottoSmash - Go Server Template
+# LottoSmash - by Go Server Template

 This is a server template project generated for LottoSmash.